drsharp/spawner/README.markdown

 approach to dealing with the problems of Ruby 1.9 name collision.
 Also, "spawner" as a name made more sense.
 A spawner spawns... like a driver drives.

+*NOTE: I've also added an alias so Spawner.run will work the same as Spawner.spawn*

 I also incorporated some of the cleanup that rfc2822 included: https://github.com/rfc2822/spawn I just didn't like "spawn_block".
 I liked the idea of calling it a Spawner.